scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 8 hours

-Prevent a fatal blow from killing a creature.
-Target up to 5 creatures, adding 2 terrible die to your spellcasting roll for each creature.
-The next attack or spell that would either take them down to 0 wounds or instantly kill them instead leaves them at 1 wound.
+Cast a ward on up to 5 creatures, protecting them from death.
+Make a spellcasting roll against 2 terrible dice for each creature targeted.
+The next attack or spell that would either take them to 0 wounds or instantly kill them instead leaves them at 1 wound.
 Once triggered the spell ends on the creature.

-Add an enhanced die to the roll for every level above 4th.
+Add an enhanced die to the roll for every level cast above 4th.